Ikram Sehgal: Military career

 Ikram Sehgal graduated from the Pakistan Military Academy (PMA), Kakul, in October 1965.
 Commissioned into 2E Bengal (Junior Tigers), he served the regiment till 1968, before qualifying as a pilot in Army Aviation, where he served from 1968 to 1971.

-He became a Prisoner of War (POW) in April 1971, while serving in the former East Pakistan and was sent to the Panagarh POW Camp in India.
+It has been reported that Captain Ikram Sehgal revolted with Bengali officers and soldiers and was involved in the killing of Pakistan Army personnel in March 1971.
+He then became a Prisoner of War (POW) in April 1971, while in East Pakistan and was sent to the Panagarh POW Camp in India.
 In July 1971, Sehgal escaped from the prison.
 He became the first Pakistani Prisoner of War to escape from an Indian POW camp.

 Sehgal was posted to 44 Punjab (now 4 Sindh) in November 1971.
 He saw action as company commander in the Thar Desert, receiving a ‘battlefield promotion’ to the rank of major on 13 December 1971.
 He took part in counter–guerrilla operations in Balochistan in 1973.
 He later worked as a commercial pilot.

 Business career

 He set up a business in 1977, specializing in trading and counter trade.
 He is currently chairman, Pathfinder Group Pakistan, which includes two of the country's largest private security companies.